 When traveling in Russia, you may be stopped by police checking to see that you're a legal visitor.
 You will need to have your passport (which contains your visa) and your migration card with you.
 You must also present your migration card when you leave the country, so again … don’t lose this.

 Alright, onto registering your visa.
 Once you have landed and gone through all the migration card business, you’re in Russia (congrats).
 Within seven days, your visa must be registered.
 If you’re staying at a hotel, this is probably done automatically: check in will require you to hand in your passport which is when your hotel will check and register your visa.

 If your visit to Russia is under 7 days, you aren’t required to register your visa, but when you depart, you might be asked to prove that your visit was under 7 days (by showing hotel confirmations).

-For more information about volunteering in Eastern Europe to teach English (no experience necessary) we have the right info for you.
 This guide outlines what a typical day looks like and other requirements, but you can also chat with an ILP representative to get even more of your questions answered: